Citizenship Act: Women protest outside Supreme Court hours before judges hear pleas related to law

 The court will also hear the Centre’s petition for citizenship law-related pleas filed in the Delhi High Court to be transferred to the top court.

-A group of around 50 women protested against the Citizenship Amendment Act outside the Supreme Court late on Tuesday night.
+A group of women protested against the Citizenship Amendment Act outside the Supreme Court late on Tuesday night.
 They were from Delhi’s Rani Garden area, according to activist group Pinjra Tod.
 The police forced the women to disperse, and detained one of them, Pinjra Tod added.

 The protest came hours before the top court hears more than 140 petitions related to the controversial law.
 A bench of Chief Justice of India SA Bobde, and Justices S Abdul Nazeer and Sanjiv Khanna will also hear the Centre’s petition for citizenship law-related pleas filed in the Delhi High Court to be transferred to the top court.